 - 1 tablespoon salt

-- Several drops of CBD oil for horses
+- Several drops of NatuPet’s CBD oil for pets (which is suitable for horses)

 Cut the apples into large chunks.